r-b-s/FinamParser/README.md

 # FinamParser
-How to get required uri: FinamExportURI.png
+How to get required url: FinamExportURI.png